 You should remember to review the whole configuration of the integration with your Service Provider.
 If you only check whether it works, you might forget to enable essential security features and end up with a nasty case of authentication bypass.

 Some Service Providers might also offer group provisioning, which means that you can manage your user’s privileges in one place (in Identity Provider’s panel).
-It is possible to pass information about groups both via SAML (in the AttributeStatement) and OpenID Connect (via downscoping).
+It is possible to pass information about groups both via SAML (in the AttributeStatement) and OpenID Connect (via custom claims).

 Vulnerabilities in SSO integrations are quite common – both if you write the integration feature internally and if you configure it incorrectly.
 I believe the best remediation is keeping your knowledge up to date as well as subjecting yourself to regular penetration testing.
 Keep in mind that the state of the authentication solutions, including SSO, is one of the most crucial aspects of any application’s security.